-Voting your shares is important to ensure that you have a say in the governance of your company and to fulfill the objectives of the majority voting standard that we apply in the election of directors.
+Voting your shares is important to ensure that you have a say in the governance of your company and to fulfill the objectives of the majority voting standard that MGIC Investment Corporation applies in the election of directors.
 Please review the proxy materials and follow the relevant instructions to vote your shares.
 We hope you will exercise your rights and fully participate as a shareholder in the future of MGIC Investment Corporation.